Verbs are one of the most necessary elements to make a sentence. In fact, without a verb, we cannot have a meaningful sentence.

 Regular and Irregular Verbs

-As their names require, 'regular verbs' have their own rules, while 'irregular verbs' do not have any special rules and it is better to memorize them.
-Yet, as you know 'regular verbs' follow a special pattern.
+As their names suggest, 'regular verbs' follow specific rules, whereas 'irregular verbs' do not follow any particular pattern and are best memorized individually.
+However, it is important to note that 'regular verbs' do follow a consistent pattern.

 |Regular Verbs||Irregular Verbs|